douglasrizzo/dodo_detector/README.md

 ## How to use

-The package has two types of detector, a keypoint-based detector and an SSD detector, which uses MobileNet v1.
+The package has two types of detector, a keypoint-based detector and a Single Shot Detector.

 ### Keypoint-based detector